tilakmallikarjun/Python-Notebooks/README.md

 # Python-Notebooks
-The nptebooks are in Python script
+The notebooks are in Python script